viktorlott/osrs-mobile-re/README.md

   - *Java/JavaVirtualMachines/jdk-20.jdk/Contents/Home/include*

 ## Formats
 - .a files   - Archive libraries are statically linked
 - .so files  - Shared objects are dynamically linked
+- .oat files - Statically compiled odex
+- .dex       - Dalvik executable

 ## Project structure
 - source/*.apk    - The apk that will be edited